 There’s the old saying in boxing that styles make fights.
 This is certainly true when it comes to the NFL and indeed NCAA football.
 How often do we see teams of inferior talent defeat teams we consider to be far more gifted?
 This is particularly true in divisional matchups where the team’s know each other intimately.

 The reality is that while some teams may be inadequate in certain areas, when it comes to matching up against a more talented opponent, they have precisely the pieces required to trouble the highly favoured rival.
 This is where your understanding of the game of football can provide you with enough insight to identify betting value.
-Understanding how teams matchup, where their strengths and weaknesses lie can be a great way of finding NCAA and NFL value bets and earning consistent profits.
+Understanding how teams matchup, where their strengths and weaknesses lie can be a great way of finding NCAA and NFL value bets.

 Develop An American Football Betting Model